MiguelLoureiro98/TimeSeries/README.md

 ## Installation

-TimeSeries will soon be submitted to the official Arduino library index.
-Once it is accepted, it will be available for download using the Arduino IDE.
-Alternatively, once the first release is published, the library will be available for [download directly from Github](https://www.youtube.com/watch?v=WuqEAUirXw0).
+TimeSeries is available for installation via the official Arduino library index.
+You can therefore [download it using the Arduino IDE](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library/).
+Alternatively, the library is available for [download directly from Github](https://www.youtube.com/watch?v=WuqEAUirXw0).

 ## Documentation

-An official documentation website will soon be made available.
+The official documentation is available at [https://miguelloureiro98.github.io/TimeSeries/](https://miguelloureiro98.github.io/TimeSeries/).

 ## Examples